VSCodeVim/Vim/README.md

     ]
 ```

-- Bind `:` to show the command palette:
+- Bind `:` to show the command palette, and don't show the message on the status bar:

 ```json
     "vim.normalModeKeyBindings": [